Delta doesn’t buy many new planes. It sees more profit in acquiring used airframes and retrofitting newer systems and interiors.

 Seat – B+

 The cushion seemed hard (a mattress pad would be nice).
-In bed mode the space for the feet felt cramped like on Delta 767s.
+In bed mode the space for the feet felt cramped.
 The armrest by the window was annoying.
 It is small and cannot be raised and lowered.
-It was hard to get the perfect setting for lounging.
+It was hard to position the seat for the perfect setting for lounging.
+The A350 suite is clearly the best business-class seat delta flies.
+It could command a premium over other delta flights with inferior seats; however, based on this one ride, I prefer seats like the Super Diamond and even an older but larger and more comfortable seat of Singapore Airlines’ 777-200.

 Personal Space – A